codeitajay/ai-live-translator/readme.md

 # AI Live Translator
+A real-time AI system that converts multilingual speech into English subtitles with a modern desktop interface.
 A desktop app that listens to speech from your microphone, converts it to text with Whisper, translates it into English, and shows both results in a simple UI.